legendarycode3/student-registry-smart-contract/README.md

 # 🧑‍🎓 Student Registry Smart Contract

 ## Project Overview
+A smart contract that manages student registration, Edit existing student data, and also display the student details for a particular student , using their specific  address (as an ID).

 ## 📌 Features
 * ****Student Registration:**** Authorized Users can can add students.